glaive345/162FinalProject/ProjectDocument.md

 You should replay any **bold text** with your own relevant information.
 Liberally use the template when necessary and appropriate.

 ## User Interface
-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**<br/>
 The UI in this game gives the user a clear overview of the status of the ship.
 We have a Time panel which displays the ship's progress towards its destination, an Alerts panel that displays any incoming emergencies, and more.

 *Observer Pattern* - Most of the UI in this game plays off of an observer pattern.
 For example, the Shields minigame publishes data to   the ShieldBarManager.
 The ShieldBarManager is watched by the UI, and updates to the Shield meter in this way.
-You can see how the ShieldBarManager informs the UI here: [ShieldBarManager](https://github.com/ensemble-ai/exercise3-observer-aakim-git/blob/f7ef943fc7e1065ccbbe69e48951def135f9ef36/Pikmini/Assets/Scripts/ColorWatcher.cs#L18).
+You can see how the ShieldBarManager informs the UI here: [ShieldBarManager](https://github.com/glaive345/162FinalProject/blob/7aedb5356aa1619ed8ca9e6dd5ec28e5be099e25/Deep%20Space%20Delivery/Assets/Scripts/UI%20Scripts/ShieldBarManager.cs#L7) (shieldBar is the UI element displaying the shield meter).
 The Shields minigame publishes information through the changeBar() function.

 ## Movement/Physics
-**Describe the basics of movement and physics in your game.
-Is it the standard physics model?
-What did you change or modify?
-Did you make your own movement scripts that do not use the phyics system?**<br/>
 There are number of different movement and physics systems in this game, implemented in the different minigames and the players.

 *Lerp* - A number of objects make use of lerp.
 For example, the asteroid uses lerp to head towards the ship.
 Or the barrel in Minigame 6 uses lerp to accelerate to 90 degrees, as to imitate real life and gravity.
-[Lerp](https://github.com/ensemble-ai/exercise3-observer-aakim-git/blob/f7ef943fc7e1065ccbbe69e48951def135f9ef36/Pikmini/Assets/Scripts/ColorWatcher.cs#L18).
-The Shields minigame publishes information through the changeBar() function.
+[Lerp](https://github.com/glaive345/162FinalProject/blob/b9bdf6aef0ac79e108247b580c18e960e27de9d4/Deep%20Space%20Delivery/Assets/Scripts/Interactable%20Objects/MissileZone.cs#L112).

 Some minigames use eccentric movement systems, like in the Shields game.
 There is a red bar which must move around a circular meter.
 We do this using the function RotateAround().
-[Circular Motion](https://github.com/ensemble-ai/exercise3-observer-aakim-git/blob/f7ef943fc7e1065ccbbe69e48951def135f9ef36/Pikmini/Assets/Scripts/ColorWatcher.cs#L18).
-The Shields minigame publishes information through the changeBar() function.
+[Circular Motion](https://github.com/glaive345/162FinalProject/blob/b9bdf6aef0ac79e108247b580c18e960e27de9d4/Deep%20Space%20Delivery/Assets/Scripts/Interactable%20Objects/ShieldZone.cs#L55).

 ## Animation and Visuals
 **List your assets including their sources, and licenses.**<br/>